catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 user who is able to access that instance will be the person with the matching private key.
-You can change this behaviour by creating additional users on the instance itself, either after logging in to the instance yourself or in a cloud config file; you then create any new users and provide a public ssh key for each.
+You can change this behaviour by creating additional users on the instance itself, either after logging in to the instance yourself or in a cloud config file; you then create your new users and provide a public ssh key for each.

 ******************